Swantayzaaung/myfetch-py/README.md

 >Custom ASCII: myfetch /path/to/ascii.txt

 # TODO
-*Support other operating systems and multiple package managers
+-Support other operating systems and multiple package managers

-*Support colored ASCII output
+-Support colored ASCII output

-*Support ASCII files shorter than 6 characters long
+-Support ASCII files shorter than 6 characters long

-If you have any solutions for these, please feel free to tell me or contribute.
+If you have any solutions for these, please feel free to tell me or contribute to this project.